lowRISC/lowrisc-site/content/docs/gsoc-2016-ideas.md

 **Summary:** Port an existing open-source Trusted Execution Environment to the lowRISC platform.

-A Trusted Execution Environment (TEE) is running in parallel to the so called RichOS like Linux and executes security-sensitive tasks.
+A Trusted Execution Environment (TEE) runs in parallel to the general purpose OS ('Rich OS') like Linux and executes security-sensitive tasks.
 Global Platform has standardized TEE and [OP-TEE](https://wiki.linaro.org/WorkingGroups/Security/OP-TEE) is an open-source GP-compliant TEE, which seems like a good target for